 What Is Bitcoin?
 Bitcoin is an online currency with no physical form that can get used like any other type of money (like dollars or euros).
 It got created by an anonymous person named Satoshi Nakamoto in 2009.

 The cryptocurrency markets today have numerous players and attract investments from across the world.
 You can seek to create cryptocurrency value by using a cryptocurrency exchange of repute.
 The cryptocurrency prices get determined by the market forces.
-What should your stand be in this market?
+What should your stand be in this crypto jobs market?

 Bitcoin Investment and Strategies